List of Foo Fighters concert tours

-Foo Fighters tour (1995–1996)
+Foo Fighters tour (1995–96)

 The first Foo Fighters show took place on February 19 above a boat house in Seattle and was performed for friends and family; the band's first public show took place on February 23 on the Jambalaya Club in Arcata, California; the band was in the area mixing the album and a local promoter asked the cover band The Unseen if Foo Fighters could open for them, which they agreed to; Grohl also played drums with The Unseen on a cover of Slow Down.
-On the spring of 1995 (starting on April), the Foo Fighters embarked on their first ever United States tour supporting Mike Watt along with fellow tour newbies Hovercraft, whose line-up included Pearl Jam frontman Eddie Vedder at the time.
+In the spring of 1995 (starting on April), the Foo Fighters embarked on their first ever United States tour supporting Mike Watt along with fellow tour newbies Hovercraft, whose line-up included Pearl Jam frontman Eddie Vedder at the time.
 As well as performing with their own bands, Grohl and Vedder each picked up a role as a member of Watt's backing band throughout the tour, supplying drums and guitar respectively.
 The band's first show outside the United States took place in Vancouver at the Commodore Ballroom on May 12]; they played their first show outside of North America on June 3 in the King's College London; after playing two songs, Grohl discounted the media rumors at the time, telling the audience that none of his songs were about Kurt Cobain.
 Foo Fighters was released July 4, 1995, on Roswell Records, distributed by Capitol Records.
 The band promoted the release that summer by completing another US tour with Wool, Skiploader, and Shudder to Think, with 25 concerts in little over a month.
 During this tour, Foo Fighters played several of their largest shows up to that point, making their debut on the festival circuit with performances at Pukkelpop, Reading and Lowlands.
 Foo Fighters made their network television debut on The Late Show with David Letterman August 14, 1995, when they performed "This Is a Call".